terraform-google-modules/terraform-google-container-vm/README.md

 - Perform `kitchen destroy` command
   - Performs a `terraform destroy -force`

+Before running integration tests, you need to configure `terraform.tfvars` for each integration test case.
+To do so, run: `cp test/fixtures/simple_instance/terraform.tfvars.sample test/fixtures/simple_instance/terraform.tfvars && cp test/fixtures/managed_instance_group/terraform.tfvars.sample test/fixtures/managed_instance_group/terraform.tfvars` and edit the resulting files `test/fixtures/simple_instance/terraform.tfvars` and `test/fixtures/managed_instance_group/terraform.tfvars` to reflect your testing environment.

-You can use the following command to run the integration test in the root folder
+You can then use the following command to run the integration test in the root folder

   `make test_integration_docker`